-Unless otherwise specified, if a plan covers treatment for Gender Dysphoria, coverage includes psychotherapy, cross-sex hormone therapy, puberty suppressing medications and laboratory testing to monitor the safety of hormone therapy.
-This benefit also includes certain surgical treatments listed in the Coverage Rationale section.
-See the Medical Benefit Drug Policy titled Gonadotropin Releasing Hormone Analogs (for Louisiana Only).
+Unless otherwise specified, if a plan covers treatment for Gender Dysphoria, coverage includes psychotherapy, gender-affirming hormone therapy, puberty suppressing medications, laboratory testing to monitor the safety of hormone therapy, and certain surgical treatments listed in the Coverage Rationale section.
+Note: All Certain plans may not cover all of the listed surgical treatments in the Coverage Rationale section above.
+Refer to the federal, state, or contractual requirements for details.
+Also, for hormone therapy, refer to the Medical Benefit Drug Policy titled Gonadotropin Releasing Hormone Analogs.